 The first part of this document describes important topics that should be addressed in the wetlands section of a CAO.
-It includes recommended language for wetland protection based on BAS.
-The second part, the Appendices, provide sample wetland regulation language: (Appendix A), definitions that are commonly used in wetland regulations (Appendix B), buffer approaches for western and eastern Washington (Appendices C and D), and recommended mitigation ratio tables (Appendix E).
-In Appendices C and D there are three different buffer approaches for jurisdictions to choose from:
+It includes a discussion of wetland protections based on BAS.
+The second part, the Appendices, provide sample wetland regulation language (Appendix A), definitions that are commonly used in wetland regulations (Appendix B), buffer approaches for western and eastern Washington (Appendices C and D), and recommended mitigation ratio tables (Appendix E).
+Appendices C and D include three different buffer approaches for jurisdictions to choose from:

-- Option 1 is Ecology's preferred recommendation for regulatory language that allows for most flexibility for individual sites.
-It incorporates possible buffer width reductions and buffer averaging through impact minimization measures and provision of habitat corridors. - Option 2 is a recommendation that provides for simple modification of buffer widths based on wetland categories and the level of impact from adjacent land uses. - Option 3 is a recommendation for buffers based on wetland category alone, with no options for buffer modifications.
+- Option 1 is Ecology's preferred recommendation for regulatory language that allows for the most flexibility for individual sites.
+Buffer widths are based on three factors: the wetland category, the level of impacts from adjacent land uses, and the functions or special characteristics of the wetland that need to be protected. - Option 2 is a recommendation that provides for buffer widths based on wetland categories and the level of impact from adjacent land uses. - Option 3 is a recommendation for buffers based on wetland category alone.